burger

 The solution is to enable the option “Manage notification categories for each application” from the main Android notifications page, by first clicking on “Advanced settings” at the bottom of the window.

-Go back to the notification page of the Infomaniak app and you will be able to tap on “Notification Categories” to find the choice of specific notification by email address.
+Then go back to the Infomaniak app notifications page and you can press “Notification categories” to find the specific notification choice by email address.

 Receive all notifications

-If you have enabled notifications for the app on your mobile device, you will receive a notification for each new message that arrives.
+If you have authorized the app notifications on your mobile device, you will receive a notification for each new incoming message.

-If you see a new message arrive in your inbox, but it has not triggered any notification on your device, there may be multiple reasons for this.
+If you see a new message arriving in your inbox, but this one has not triggered any notification on your device, the reasons can be multiple.

-1. Start by opening the app to make sure it is working, update it if necessary.
+1. Start by opening the application to make sure it is working, update it if necessary.

-2. Open another application or turn off the device screen (if the Infomaniak Mail application is open, in the foreground, screen on, the device may not emit any notification).
+2. Open another application or turn off the device screen (if the Infomaniak Mail app is open, in the foreground, screen on, the device may not emit any notification).

 3. Send a new test message to your email address to trigger a notification.